eriktholmes/eriktholmes/README.md

 - A from-scratch build of [micrograd](https://github.com/eriktholmes/Zero-to-hero-course/tree/main/episode-1/micrograd)
 - Experiments on custom activations, visualization of gradient flows, and interpretability at the neuron level
 - Exploratory blog-style notes and diagrams (with more to come!)
+- In progress **makemore**, working to implement the bigram example next.

 ### [`Math_things`](https://github.com/eriktholmes/math_things)
 A catch-all for math-related code, currently focused on:
 - Computational experiments related to unit lattices in number fields
 - Visualization of rank 2 shapes within the [fundamental domain](/Math_things/unit_shapes/FD_domain.png)
-- Ongoing research on lattice shapes and Galois module structure
+- Ongoing research on lattices and questions of distribution
+- Ultimately, I am excited about a possible application of lattice shapes to log terms in Malle's conjecture (roughly about the asymptotics of specialized counting functions)

 ## 🔗 Contact & More
 - 📫 eriktholmes@gmail.com